TaleTime/TaleTime/docs/firebase_deploy.md

 In order to deploy the app from a local machine, one has to

-1. install the Firebase CLI (only once of course),
+1. install the Firebase CLI,

 ```
 npm install -g firebase-tools